This location has multiple holiday properties

 Several lakes in the area welcome anglers (including the Lac de Guerlédan, and Lac de Bosméléac).
 Permits are easily available locally.

-and the Emerald Coast or holiday resorts with sandy beaches in Saint Brieuc Bay such as Binic (50 minutes), St. Quay Portrieux (60 minutes) and Pléneuf Val André (55 minutes).
+On the north coast you can choose between the ruggedness of the pink granite and the emerald coast or holiday resorts with sandy beaches in Saint Brieuc bay such as Binic (50 minutes), St. Quay Portrieux (60 minutes) and Pléneuf Val André (55 minutes).

 Brittany has a wealth of historic towns and villages with superbly preserved medieval buildings.
 Locally, Pontivy, Quintin, Rostrenen and Saint Brieuc all have historic quarters.
 There are castles at Pontivy and Corlay.

 The Abbey de Bon Repos near Saint Gelven (20 minutes) is a partly restored 12th Century Cistercian Abbey.
-Each Summer in late July / August there is a spectacular extravaganza depecting the history of Brittany.
+Each Summer in late July/August there is a spectacular extravaganza depicting the history of Brittany.

 Les Forges des Salles (20 minutes) is an ancient iron works with workshops and dwellings.